public-law/readability/README.md

 # new-dale-chall-readability
-A reimplementation of the New Dale-Chall readability formula.
-Created using a copy of their most recent publication (Chall & Dale, 1985).
+A fresh reimplementation of the New Dale-Chall readability formula.
+Created using a copy of their most recent publication (Chall & Dale, 1995).

 ## References